 Sit on top kayaks are easy to use and offer some advantages over a kayak you sit in.
 The seat is on top of the kayak, thus the name.
 Sit on top kayaks are easy to get in and out of.
 You can even get off of the kayak, go for a swim, and get back on.

 There is also a lot more space since it’s kind of like one big deck.
 You have room for things like a cooler, fishing gear, your dog, or whatever you need to bring along with you.
 You also have more room to move around, since you won’t be more confined like with a sit-in kayak.

-A lot of sit on top kayaks have integrated footrests for different sized paddlers.
+A lot of sit-on-top kayaks have integrated footrests for different sizes of paddlers.
 Some will come with adjustable footrests.
 Sit on top kayaks are self-bailing, so as you take on water, scupper holes allow the water to drain out.

 Sit in kayak